mshivani3641/python_codes/README.md

 # python_codes
-"My collection of Python Programs learned in college
+"My collection of Python Programs learned in college"